abcarroll/hubbub/README.md

   * Refactor code to make better use of Built-in Spl Classes such as ArrayObject, or the SplObserver/SplSubject for the message bus (or is our's too different from that specific implementation?)

+## Getting help
+Hubbub has an official IRC channel on Freenode, at `#hubbub`.
+You are welcome to join, and idle.
+You can test your Hubbub in `#hubbub-test`.
+We'd love to see your bot/bnc.

+## Credits

+### Authors

+> Hubbub is written by:
+ - A.B.
+Carroll <ben@hl9.net>

+### Contributers

+> Creative Support, Technical Information, Code Review Provided by:
+ - Rob DeHart <rob@1606inc.com>
+ - Mike Preston <mike@technomonk.com>

+> Additionally, some low level protocol formats, numeric and mode tables  were created with the help of data from
+> Simon Butcher pickle@alien.net.au

 ## License ##
 Hubbub is available under a BSD-like license.
 Please see LICENSE.txt for full license text.
 Some files do not have a copyright header, those files are still subject to my copyright, unless specifically  noted with a separate copyright header.

 While you are not legally required to do so, I kindly ask if you make commercial use of my software, even as a service, you just simply link back to the SourceForge homepage, at http://hubbub.sf.net